cmu-phil/tetrad-manual-rtd/docs/workflows/interpretation.md

 - Which directions are identifiable
 - Which relationships remain ambiguous due to latent structure

-PAGs are often the most honest representation when causal sufficiency is doubtful.
+PAGs are often the most appropriate representation when causal sufficiency is doubtful.

 ---